devguptap/tiger-card/README.md

 # tiger-card
-This aplication processes the trip data given as an input and returns the total fare applicable throught the journey.
+This application processes the trip data given as an input and returns the total fare applicable throught the journey.

 # Go installation and Setup
 - Install the latest version of go using link : https://golang.org/doc/install